 Other Weightlifting Belts We Wore or Researched

-This belt is basically the same as the REP 4” Premium Lifting Belt, but it’s USA-made, so it’s more than double the price.
-It’s a great belt, but REP’s sealed edges and double stitching give it a leg up against the Ohio Lifting Belt.
-The leather of the Ohio Belt is much more pliable and stretches over time, the edges are single stitched making them prone to breaking and there is no edge dressing which causes them to delaminate over time.
+- Rogue Ohio Lifting Belt: This belt is basically the same as the REP Premium Lifting Belt, but the leather of the Ohio Belt is much more pliable and stretches over time.
+The edges are single-stitched, as well, making them prone to breaking.
 If you want a Rogue Fitness belt, we recommend paying the extra money for the Pioneer Cut.

-Created in partnership with the winningest male CrossFit Games champion Mat Fraser (with five titles, just ahead of Rich Froning’s four titles) the Rogue USA Nylon Belt is a flexible and durable weight belt, although it’s going to be more expensive than the imported Rogue 5” Nylon Weightlifting Belt.
+- Rogue USA Nylon Lifting Belt: Created in partnership with the winningest male CrossFit Games champion Mat Fraser, the Rogue USA Nylon Belt is a flexible and durable weight belt, although it’s going to be more expensive than the imported Rogue 5” Nylon Weightlifting Belt.

-This self-locking velcro belt from Element 26 allows for quick adjustments due to its quick release buckle, making it great for functional fitness workouts.
-While many customer reviews state the budget-priced belt’s velcro can fray quickly, GGR performance editor and frequent lifter Anthony O’Reilly, CPT, CNC, had no issues with it in over a year of testing.
+- Element 26 Self-Locking Weightlifting Belt: This self-locking Velcro belt from Element 26 allows for quick adjustments due to its quick release buckle, making it great for functional fitness workouts.
+While many customer reviews state the budget-priced belt’s velcro can fray quickly, frequent lifter Anthony O’Reilly, CPT, CNC, had no issues with it in over a year of testing.

-Inzer belts are great belts.
-I’ve had an Inzer Forever Buckle Belt that was passed down from my father to me for over a decade now.
-My father used the belt for two decades before me.
-This means I still to this day use a 30-year-old belt, and aside from some minor abrasions and fading, it still works like it did when it was purchased.
-The reason Inzer belts didn’t beat out our top pick is because of some misinformation that doesn’t necessarily make the belt bad, but worse than the competition.
+- Inzer Forever Buckle Belt: I’ve had an Inzer Forever Buckle Belt for over a decade that was passed down from my father to me.
+To this day, I still use this 30-year-old belt, and aside from some minor abrasions and fading, it still works like it did when it was purchased.
+Inzer belts didn’t beat out our top pick, though, because of some misinformation that doesn’t necessarily make the belt bad, but worse than the competition.
 For instance, they say the layers aren’t glued together, but they are.

-The Titan Brahma Belts are high-quality, USA-made weightlifting belts.
-They use strong materials and offer customization options with their belts.
-They are triple-stitched and use two pieces of sole leather and two pieces of suede leather that are glued and stitched together.
-The biggest issue with the belts that we’ve heard from others is that they don’t meet federation specs, although their site says they’re IPF-approved.
-We definitely like these belts, but we don’t think they’re better than our other picks at their price points.
+- Titan Support Brahma Power Belt: The Titan Brahma Belts are high-quality, USA-made weightlifting belts that use strong materials and offer customization options.
+The biggest issue with the belts that we’ve heard from others is that they don’t meet federation specs, although the brand’s site says they’re IPF-approved.

-Schiek was one of our previous picks for the best nylon weightlifting belt, and we still think it’s a great option but the price has increased around $50 depending on which style you purchase (Amazon offers it in quite a few color options).
-There are more budget-friendly options that offer about the same level of support and comfort.
+- Schiek 2004 Nylon Belt: Schiek was one of our previous picks for the best nylon weightlifting belt, and we still think it’s a great option.
+But the price has increased to around $50, depending on the profile you purchase (Amazon offers it in quite a few color options).
+There are more budget-friendly options that offer roughly the same level of support and comfort.

-This is another belt that was previously recommended by us, but recent price increases (it’s about $40-50 on Amazon) make it more expensive than some of our top picks.
+- The Dark Iron Fitness Leather Belt: This is another belt that was previously recommended by us, but recent price increases (it’s about $40 to $50 on Amazon) make it more expensive than some of our top picks.
 It’s not that this is a bad belt, but it’s not that much better than our current budget pick.
-It is made of genuine cowhide leather, so if that’s important to you this is a great pick.
+It is made of genuine cowhide leather, so if that’s important to you, this can be a great pick.

 As usual, we started by simply scouring the internet and trying to compile a list of every belt in an Excel spreadsheet.
 Here’s a small portion: